sidvishnoi/fb-dev-interest/README.md

 ## Note

-The above mentioned method might not work due to an an update to Google Chrome 63 (See: https://bugs.chromium.org/p/chromium/issues/detail?id=794219) (Thanks to Stephanie from Devpost for reporting)
+The above mentioned method might not work due to an an update to Google Chrome 63 (See: https://bugs.chromium.org/p/chromium/issues/detail?id=794219) (Thanks to Stefanie M from Devpost for reporting)

 The following method will work on all versions of Chrome: